Nadal says Djokovic 'could be playing'

 "Of course I don't like the situation that is happening.
 In some way, I feel sorry for him.
 But at the same time, he knew the conditions since a lot of months ago, so he makes his own decision."

+"It's not unreasonable for the authorities to check the veracity of that claim," he explained.

+"It doesn't need to be made public, but they've got to see that the visa that was issued - there is a legitimate reason for that."

-'It's normal that people are frustrated'
+'It's normal that people are frustrated' - Nadal

 Djokovic was held at Melbourne airport for several hours before border officials announced he had "failed to provide appropriate evidence" for entry and would be deported.